xychcz/S3Fit/manuals/full_parameter_list.md

 - `spec_flux_scale` (float, optional) \
    Scaling ratio of the input flux (e.g., `spec_flux_scale=1e-15`) to avoid too small values of flux in the fitting.
   `spec_flux_scale` is not mandatory and it can be determined automatically if setting `spec_flux_scale=None` (default).
+- `keep_invalid` (bool, optional) \
+   Whether to keep the invalid wavelength range in the fitting.
+   If `keep_invalid=True`, mock data and models will be created in the invalid range for a reference with the costs of longer running time.
+   Default is `False`.

 ### Input photometric data
 - `phot_name_b` (list or numpy array of strings) \
    List of band names of the input photometric data, e.g., `phot_name_b=['SDSS_gp','2MASS_J','WISE_1']`.